luketpeterson/atomspace-bootstrap-guide/contents/04_evaluation_and_truth_values.rst

 DefinedPredicateNode to Create Predicate Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+To understand the second role of :code:`EvaluationLink`, we should talk about defining predicate functions whose TruthValue is a function of the arguments passed in.

 In the previous chapter, we looked at the :code:`DefinedSchemaNode` to name a function or subroutine.
 For predicates, there are some advantages to using :code:`DefinedPredicateNode` instead.